tastejs/todomvc/examples/dragome/readme.md

 ## Folder Structure

-- `dragome` - includes Dragome specific `dragome.css` and the compiled application in `dragome.js`
+- `dragome` - includes Dragome specific `dragome.css` and the compiled application in `app.js` is located inside js folder.
 - `src` - the Java source for this application
 - `index.html` - the same HTML template provided in TodoMVC specification with few data-template attributes added.

 ## Building this application

-The Dragome TodoMVC application was built with Java 1.8 (because it makes use of lambda expressions and stream API) and Dragome 0.95-beta1.
+The Dragome TodoMVC application was built with Java 1.8 (because it makes use of lambda expressions and stream API) and Dragome 0.95-2-beta1.
 The easiest way to build this application is to clone examples repository with "git clone https://github.com/dragome/dragome-examples.git" and execute "mvn clean install".